curioussoulscafe/curious-souls-cafe/README.md

 ## ✨ What You Can Do with the Web App

-* **Pick a Topic:** On the [main page](https://curioussoulscafe.github.io/curious-souls-cafe/), you'll see general questions like [Icebreaker](https://curioussoulscafe.github.io/curious-souls-cafe/pages/icebreaker.html) and different topics like [Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/pages/transitions.html) or [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/pages/love-relationships.html).
+* **Pick a Topic:** On the [main page](https://curioussoulscafe.github.io/curious-souls-cafe/), you'll see general questions like [Icebreaker](https://curioussoulscafe.github.io/curious-souls-cafe/pages/icebreaker.html) and different topics like [Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/pages/transitions.html) or [The Heart Talks](https://curioussoulscafe.github.io/curious-souls-cafe/pages/the-heart-talks.html).
 Just click (or tap) on a topic button to dive in!

 * **Favorite Topics & Actions:** Easily mark your favorite topics by tapping the star icon next to them.
 Favorited items will appear at the top of the list for quick access, and your preferences are saved for your next visit.